sisiran-aws/lightsailworkshop/content/lamp/lab4/snapshots.md

 weight = 25
 +++

+Lightsail makes it super simple to create snapshots of your instances with a single click.
+These snapshots can be used to backup and restore instances, scale instance sizes up or down, and/or to deploy a new instance.

 * Return to the <a href="https://lightsail.aws.amazon.com/ls/webapp/home/" target="_blank">Lightsail console home page</a>

 * Click the 3 dot menu for the ***PHP-fe-1*** instance and choose ***Manage***